The League of Extraordinary Gentlemen, Volume III: Century: Chapter 3: Saviours

 The first segment, A Cricket-Cap of Thorns, is set in 1901, shortly after the events of H. G. Wells' The First Men in the Moon.
 Stranded on the Moon and confronted by several Selenites (the giant ants from the previous chapter), Professor Cavor kills himself by stepping out of the Moon's atmosphere.
 The Selenites come to worship his frozen corpse as a deity.
 The remaining five segments are set in 1964 and conclude the main story.
 A Harsh Mistress reveals the war Mina and the Galley-Wag were sent to prevent began when the Myrmidons stole Cavor's body from the Selenites, and as they prepare for battle the Myrmidon leader Maza mounts a reptilian steed called a "Nak-Kar", and mentions the presence of a celestial being who observes everything the Myrmidons do.
 In Moonbeams, Home in a Jar, three astronauts in the American lunar base see the Myrmidon army riding Nak-Kars and charging into battle against the Selenites, but they decide not to report it to base command because they are growing cannabis inside the base and fear the repercussions of their secret being discovered.

 In A Moonlight Flit, the Rose of Nowhere hovers over the battlefield, and the Dutch Dolls distract the Selenites by suspending Cavor's body from a rope.
 Hastily devising a plan to end the war, Mina threatens to kill Maza unless she follows her demands.
 In A Sea of Crises, Maza orders the Myrmidon army to cease their attack and announces they will return Cavor to the Selenites, because an alternative sperm source has been found.
 The Rose of Nowhere crew retrieve Professor Moriarty's corpse from its orbit around Earth and bring it to the Moon.
 The story concludes with The Sins of the Father, in which the Myrmidons extract intact sperm cells from Moriarty and successfully fertilise donated egg cells.
 Maza thanks the crew for their help in saving her race and rewards them with a banquet, but as they celebrate Mina privately regrets this solution and dreads the possible future repercussions.

 Release and reception

 The three volumes of the graphic novel were scheduled to be released in April/May for three successive years from 2009 to 2011.
-1910 was released in April 2009, 1969 was released July 2011, and 2009 was released on June 27, 2012.
+1910 was released in April 2009, 1969 was released July 2011, and 2009 was released in June 2012.

 Reception to Century has been mixed to positive.
 Chad Nevett called the book "flat out fun to read".
 Other critics such as Chris Sims have criticized the growing amount of indiscernible references as a hindrance to the plot elements.